Ladysnake/Ladysnake.github.io/wiki/impaled.md

 #### Will you be making a Forge version?
 Does a Forge version exist?

-**No**, I will not be making a Forge version of this mod.
+**No**, we will not be making a Forge version of this mod.
 We do welcome third-party ports however, so feel free to [come chat with us](https://ladysnake.glitch.me) about it if you feel like doing one.